killer-r2d2/gulp_starterproject_2021/README.md

 and the result works fine on the desktop version.
 I know that my slider is not the one of the stylguide, but it's' my own one.

+3. I wasn't able to implement the masonry for the newsSection and magazinSection.
+So, i deceided to use flexbox for the newsSection and css-grid for the magazinSection.